 Government contracting laws and regulations can be complex and are often subject to change.
 The Thomson Reuters Government Contract Compliance Policy provides guidance on contracting with governments.
-For guidance specific to your location, consult a company lawyer to verify that you are complying with applicable laws, policies and standards.
+For guidance specific to your location, consult the General Counsel's Office to verify that you are complying with applicable laws, policies and standards.